“Gorgeous is what rose when my body bent.

 It’s the part of me that never got asked consent.

-Gorgeous is the first lie I swallowed, the mask in the cup
+Gorgeous is The first lie I swallowed, the mask in the cup

-It’s the years I felt like trash in the dump
+Its the years I felt like trash in the dump

 Gorgeous is my resurrection.